curiosum-dev/contexted/README.md

-# Context Library for Elixir
+# Contexted Library for Elixir

-Context is a library for Elixir that adds nice features for working with contexts.
+Contexted is a library for Elixir that adds nice features for working with contexts.
 It provides tools for tracing and enforcing separation between specific modules, as well as a convenient macro for delegating all functions from one module to another.

 ## Features